2024 entry (view 2023 entry)

 More about tuition fees, living costs and financial support.

-This course combines politics and international relations with the study of Spanish, the second most widely spoken European language in the world.
+This course combines politics and international relations with the study of Spanish, one of the most widely spoken European languages in the world.
 The course is ideal for those with an enquiring mind and a passion for exploring the cultures of other countries and societies, including those of Latin America.
 This provides a valuable skill set, ideally tailored to the increasingly globalised workplace.